 Protect yourself and others during extreme heat

 Be careful not to get sunburned outside, or in a tanning booth.
-Whenever the sun’s rays are getting stronger, it is highly recommended to protect your Sims with sunscreen, to wear a hat and protective clothes, and to take a break under the beach umbrella or a palm tree.
+Whenever the sun’s rays are getting stronger, it is strongly recommended to protect your Sims with sunscreen, to wear a hat and protective clothes, and to take a break under the beach umbrella or a palm tree.
 In fact, Sims can actually die from excessive heat.
 It’s also recommended to install a climate-control system inside your Sims’ homes, such as an air conditioner.

 Heat is very common during summers, but some summers might actually be rather cold, depending on where your Sims are located.
 Weather circumstances are changing all the time.
 Prepare yourself for rain showers, hail and heavy thunderstorms, especially when the fall is around the corner.